AWS vs DigitalOcean vs Vultr vs Linode: Which Cloud Host Actually Wins in 2026?

 DigitalOcean's great strength is predictability.
 A $24/month Droplet is $24/month.
 Storage is included.
 4TB of outbound bandwidth is included.
 When you log into your billing page, the number matches what you expected.

-The developer experience is genuinely well-designed — their console is clean without being dumbed down, the documentation is among the best in the industry, and their managed offerings (databases, Kubernetes, object storage) cover the needs of most small-to-medium applications without requiring you to become a cloud architect first.
+The developer experience is well-designed: their console is clean without being dumbed down, the documentation is among the best in the industry, and their managed offerings (databases, Kubernetes, object storage) cover the needs of most small-to-medium applications without requiring you to become a cloud architect first.

 Based on everything I researched, DigitalOcean is where I'd point someone starting a new project without specific AWS requirements.
 The $24 Droplet tier is the sweet spot.
 It's enough headroom for most workloads, and the 4TB bandwidth allowance covers a lot of traffic before you see an overage charge.